osdnk/react-native-reanimated-bottom-sheet/README.md

 ## Reanimated Bottom Sheet
-Component imitating native bottom sheet behavior built from scratch with react-native-gesture-handler and react-native-reanimated.
+Highly configurable component imitating native bottom sheet behavior built from scratch with react-native-gesture-handler and react-native-reanimated.
+No JS animations, 60 FPS!

 Usable with Expo with no extra native dependencies!